madrisan/saltstack-gitlab-apiv4/README.md

 ## Usage example from another execution module

 1 .
-An example of the usage of a GET requests from another salt execution module:
+An example of the usage of a GET request from another salt execution module:

 ```python
 def project_variables(project_id):